PlutoCoders/week6WeatherwowWOWapp/README.md

 -

 # Credits
-- I had lots of help from our tutor strawhat
+- I had lots of help from our tutor Rakib
-- My brother and I worked on this assignment together, while trying to branch off and make the project our own as we went through it
+- My brother Furk and I worked on this assignment together